deantonious/loglyzer/README.md

 ▀                                 ▀                                              ███    ███
 ```

-Command-line tool to analyze the content of Squid Proxy log files.
+Loglyzer is a command-line tool to analyze the content of Squid Proxy log files.
 The tool can provide the following details:
 * Most frequent IP/s and the occurrence  count
 * Least frequent IP/s and the occurrence  count
 * Events per second (EPS)